infiniticio/docs.infinitic.io/src/pages/docs/services/batched.md

     {% /codes %}

-2. **API Rate Limiting**: When interacting with external APIs that have rate limits, batching requests can help stay within those limits while maximizing throughput.
+2. **API Cost Optimization**: When interacting with external APIs that charge per request, batching multiple operations into a single API call can significantly reduce costs while maintaining functionality.

     Example: